GStreamer/gstreamer/markdown/plugin-development/advanced/allocation.md

 function returns a pointer to the valid memory region that can then be accessed according to the requested access mode.

-Below is an example of making a `GstMemory` object and using the `gst_memory_map()` to access the memory region.
+Below is an example on creating a `GstMemory` object and using the `gst_memory_map()` to access the memory region.

 ``` c
 [...]

   GstMemory *mem;